HPInc/cloud_deployment_scripts/docs/gcp/README.md

     - Google Cloud DNS
     - Identity-Aware Proxy (IAP)
 - disable the _Default logging bucket in the GCP console or via the command `gcloud logging sinks update _Default  --disabled`
-- (Optional) For better security, create a Google KMS key ring and crypto key to encrypt secrets.
-Please refer to https://cloud.google.com/kms/docs/creating-keys for instructions to create keys.

 ### Anyware Manager as a Service Setup